dandesonjew/HotelApp/README.md

 $ git archive master | tar -x -C /somewhere/else
 ```
 2. cd into that directory.

-3. I am using mysql database for development. if you are using any other update your Gemfile for corresponding database adapter.
+3. I am using postgres database for development. if you are using any other update your Gemfile for corresponding database adapter.

 4. Update database configurations in database.yml.

 ```sh